roshansamuel/saras/paper.md

 We gratefully acknowledge the contributions from Gaurav Gautham, Saurav Bhattacharjee, Rishabh Sahu, and Fahad Anwer during the development of SARAS.
+We also thank the reviewers at JoSS, whose useful suggestions greatly improved the solver, with true open-source ethos.
+Part of our computations were performed on the Cray XC40 (Shaheen II) of KAUST supercomputing laboratory, Saudi Arabia, through Projects k1052 and k1416.

 ---